vinothmp21102005/Implementation-of-Linear-Regression-Using-Gradient-Descent/README.md

 # Implementation-of-Linear-Regression-Using-Gradient-Descent

 ## AIM:
-To write a program to predict the profit of a city using the linear regression model with gradient descent.
+To write a program to predict the profit of a company using the linear regression model with gradient descent.

 ## Equipments Required:
 1. Hardware – PCs
 2. Anaconda – Python 3.7 Installation / Jupyter notebook

 ## Algorithm
-1.
+1. import necessary python library.
-2.
-3.
-4.
+2. create a function for linear regression with 4 parameters.
+3. read the csv file using pandas
+4. assume the last column as your targer variable 'y' and the preceding columns as your feature
+5. scale the value using standard scaler and call the function regression and print the predicted value

 ## Program:
 ```